 Mary McFadden quilted silk evening coat, c.1980.
 Printed with a watered silk, abstract design on an ivory ground, the dreamy coat features McFadden's line quilting.
 It is lightweight and easy to wear.
 In McFadden's fashion, we often see what is apparent in this coat of many colors.
 It is joyous, fresh, and natural.
 This smart coat can be worn with black pants or over a simple slip dress.

 Dior-New York little black cocktail dress, 1960s.
-Slip into this delicious LBD and release your inner Audrey Hepburn!
-Made from black wool crepe, the dress features a wide ruffled hem border of black taffeta, which curves upward to a large taffeta rose at the base of the plunging neckline.
+Slip into this delicious LBD and bring out your inner Audrey Hepburn!
+It has a wide ruffled hem border of black taffeta, which curves upward to a large taffeta rose at the base of the plunging neckline.
 Since Chanel introduced the little black dress in 1926, it has become the epitome of chic.
-Dior's version makes a sophisticated, dramatic fashion statement.

 Goddess-style chiffon evening dress, 1940s.
 The dress evokes the Greek goddess style—a red carpet favorite—with its long floating scarf attached in front to one of the shoulder straps.
 You can drape the scarf artfully across your bare shoulders.
 The graceful skirt has double layers of chiffon.
 The magnificent evening gown in a striking tangerine hue is drop dead gorgeous.

 Scaasi taffeta cocktail dress, late 1950s.
 Although Scaasi is known as a superb colorist, he shows here that he can do the LBD with equal mastery.
 The effect is based on his finely honed sense of shape.
 Made from black silk taffeta, the only adornment is a large velvet rose at the deep "V" of the front neckline.
 With the signature off-the-shoulder neckline, draped torso and sculpted skirt, this stunner makes a sophisticated, dramatic fashion statement.